New Glarus Area Trout Season Opens Early This Spring

 That tradition begins earlier this year.
 Wisconsin’s general inland trout season for streams, springs and spring ponds opens at 5 a.m. this Saturday moving the traditional harvest opener from the first Saturday in May to the first Saturday in April.
 The season runs from April 4 through Oct.
 15 this year.

-Remaining content is for members only.
+Remaining content is for paid members only.

-Please become a free member to unlock this article and more content.
+Please subscribe to any paid plan to unlock this article and more content.

 Already have an account?
 Sign in

-Please create an account to become a member and join the discussion.
+Please create a premium account and join the discussion.

 Already have an account?
 Sign in